Selling a property

-Here at St Helens Law, we offer a step by step service for all your property buying requirements.
+St Helens Law offers a step by step service to support you when buying a property.
 Our services include:

 - Property search – our expert solicitors can offer you all the information you need about current properties available in your specified area.
 They will also liaise with selling agents in order to submit a note of interest for a specific property (this should not be confused with making an offer).

 - Property information – your solicitor will ensure that you are provided with a home report, which should give you all the information you need regarding the property before making a purchasing decision.
-This will also include a survey report, although in some instances this may not be sufficient, as a mortgage provider may request a more detailed report, which can be arranged by your solicitor.
+This will also include a survey report.
+If your mortgage provider requests a more detailed report, this can be arranged by your solicitor.

-- Ownership documents – these will be overlooked by your solicitor to ensure that everything is in order and, once they are happy with the assessment, they will then relay to you all your rights and restrictions in relation to the property.
+- Ownership documents – these will be overlooked by your solicitor to ensure that everything is in order and, once they are happy with the assessment, they will then explain all your rights and restrictions in relation to the property.

 - Purchase completion – this involves the final transfer of the remaining funds, which confirms your legal ownership of the property.
 At this stage, you should ensure that you obtain appropriate property insurance which starts from the date of completion.

-The process of re-mortgaging involves changing your mortgage lender on your property, which is an option if you wish to borrow money, find a better deal, or your financial status has changed.
+The process of re-mortgaging involves changing your mortgage lender on your property.
+This can be useful if you wish to borrow money, find a better deal, or if your financial status has changed.

-If you are considering re-mortgaging your property, our experienced conveyancing team can assist you with the entire process, as we provide a stress-free service by finding the mortgage that is right for you.
+If you are considering re-mortgaging your property, our experienced conveyancing team can assist you with the entire process.
+Our expert team will provide a stress-free service, and will help to find the mortgage that is right for you.

-Equity release is an ideal option for anyone who is retired or even looking to renovate, as it allows you to release equity from your property in exchange for disposable monies.
+Equity release is an option to consider for anyone who is of retirement age and looking to renovate, as it allows you to release equity from your property in exchange for the money you need to invest.

-Our experienced property solicitors can offer you the best legal service regarding equity release schemes, ensuring that you find a plan that suits your needs.
+Our experienced property solicitors can offer you the best legal service regarding equity release schemes, ensuring that you find a plan that suits your needs and budgets.